![]() |

 Train other unconstrained models

-But, how does the calibrated linear model compare to other types of models, like deep neural networks (DNNs) or gradient boosted trees (GBTs)?
+How does the calibrated lattice model compare to other types of models, like deep neural networks (DNNs) or gradient boosted trees (GBTs)?
 Do DNNs and GBTs appear to have reasonably fair outputs?
 To address this question, we will next train an unconstrained DNN and GBT.
 In fact, we will observe that the DNN and GBT both easily violate monotonicity in LSAT score and undergraduate GPA.

 Train an unconstrained Deep Neural Network (DNN) model